santagoy/san-tagoy-xyz/content/_index.md

 Besides writing, I designed a number of Tabletop games: [**Letters of the Sky (2021)**](https://far-horizons-co-op.itch.io/sgd8) and [**The Moment Phantasm (2022)**](https://far-horizons-co-op.itch.io/anthology-2-1).
 Both epistolary games published in anthologies by The Far Horizons Co-op.

-As for other things I've written in the Tabletop RPG scene, there's [**Blessed Art Thou (2022)**](https://spearwitch.com/products/violence-collection) also published in an anthology.
+As for other things I've written in the scene, there's [**Blessed Art Thou (2022)**](https://spearwitch.com/products/violence-collection) also published in an anthology.

 This is my journey to better writing.
 A catalog of my progress and an outlet as some creative online.